Looking for info on videos not working in Chrome? Click here.

 Here's how to make your Storyline and Studio courses work in Chrome 70+ and what your learners can expect.

 Over the summer of 2018, we added support for Google's new autoplay policy to Storyline and Studio.
-To publish new courses that work in Chrome 70+, install the latest software update.
+To publish new courses that work in Chrome, install the latest software update.
 Click here for Storyline 360 and Studio 360 updates.
-Click here for Storyline 3, Storyline 2, and Studio '13 updates.
+Click here for Storyline 3 updates.

 What Learners Can Expect

-In Chrome 70+, learners may see a play button when they launch or resume a course with audio on the first slide.
+In Chrome, learners may see a play button when they launch or resume a course with audio on the first slide.
 They just need to click the play button to start the course, and audio will play as expected.
+(And as of July 2021, you can customize the play button screen by adding a course cover photo.)

 After a while, learners may stop seeing the play button as Chrome's Media Engagement Index (MEI) learns that they allowed audio to play on previous visits to the same site.
 When that happens, audio will automatically play as it did in earlier versions of Chrome.